 Maintaining a degree of individuality is really important in making a long-term relationship successful.

 There has to be that space.
-There has to be those moments where both partners are growing as individuals.
+These are the moments where both partners are growing as individuals.

 The stronger the individual, the stronger the relationship.